herenturker/easm/README.md

 1. Pass 1: Scans for labels, directives, and builds the symbol table
 2. Pass 2: Resolves symbols and emits the final binary output

-Output files can then be examined using a hex viewer or loaded into a simple virtual machine for testing.

 ## Runtime Dependencies